Suwa, Nagano

 Suwa (諏訪市, Suwa-shi) is a city located in Nagano Prefecture, Japan.
 As of 1 March 2019, the city had an estimated population of 48,972 in 20698 households, and a population density of 452 persons per km².
 The total area of the city is 109.17 sqkm.

 History

 The shores of Lake Suwa have been inhabited since at least the Japanese Paleolithic period.
 The Suwa clan ruled the area from the Nara period onward, and the area developed as a castle town for Suwa Domain during the Edo period Tokugawa shogunate and as a post station on the Kōshū Kaidō highway.
 In the post-Meiji restoration cadastral reforms of April 1, 1889, the village of Kamisuwa was established.
-Kawasuwa was elevated to town status on April 20, 1891.
+Kamisuwa was elevated to town status on April 20, 1891.
 After merger with the villages of Shiga and Toyoda (from Suwa District), Kamisuwa was elevated to city status on August 10, 1941, changing its name to Suwa.